MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ![image](https://github.com/user-attachments/assets/6aafdcf8-99e1-4d85-b303-5b412fd16936)

-This Super Game Boy cartridge circuit board does the following:
+This is the Super Game Boy Plus, or SGB+.
+This circuit board can do the following:

 - Allows for three separate clock options:
   1) the original "wrong" clock speed,